openeuler-mirror/infrastructure/docs/cla-guide/sign-as-corporation-en.md

 <img src="./img/8.png" width="600" height="350" alt="modify psw" align="center"></p>
 </li>
 <li>
-<p>As a super administrator, you have the right to add or delete manager accounts.
-At least one manager acccount is required to manage the validity of the CLA signed by employee.
-You can specify a maximum of five managers.
-When you add a manager, the system generates a random password and sends an email to notify the manager.<br>
+<p>As a super administrator, you have the right to add or delete a manager account.
+At least one manager account is required to authorize the CLA signing from your employees.
+You can specify a maximum of five manager accounts.
+When you add an administrator, the system generates a random password and sends an email to notify the administrator.<br>
 <img src="./img/9-en.png" width="600" height="350" alt="CLA manage" align="center"></p>
 </li>
 <li>
-<p>The process of specifying a manager is complete.
-You can dynamically adjust the manager aacouont list based on enterprise requirements.</p>
+<p>The administrator authorization is completed.
+You can adjust the manager account list based on enterprise requirements at any time.</p>
 </li>
 </ol>